 Federal Emergency Management Agency

-- Earthquakes (Department of Homeland Security) Available in Spanish
+- Earthquakes (Department of Homeland Security) Also in Spanish

 - Earthquakes for Kids (U.S. Geological Survey)

-- Landslides and Mudslides (Centers for Disease Control and Prevention) Available in Spanish
+- Landslides and Mudslides (Centers for Disease Control and Prevention) Also in Spanish